MBAkinlabi/my-app/NOTES.md

-# Outputting Lists
+# Lists & State
-- A better way.
-Wow.
-I'm learning fast.
+- We removed Persons in this lecture.
-- There were some errors in the console.
-Check out the next lecture or lectures on how to handle that.
+- But it still has a flaw, which we're going to correct in the next lecture.